valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.0.0/README.md

 ## Bugfixes

-* Fixed an issue where a warning message was incorrectly displayed when starting a form.
+*  Fixed issue when "No form linked" warning displays after submitting a start form.